vingerha/gtfs2/README.md

 - added a sservice to update the GTFS datasource, e.g. calling the service via automation
 - translations: at present only English and French

-<h4> Note:

-- certain sources provide large zip-files, which in turn will result in much larger db files.
-Unpacking may take a long time (depending HA server perf.).
-Example for a 117Mb zip: ~2hrs to unpack to a 7Gb sqlite
-- the integration uses folder /config/gtfs2 to store the data (zip and sqlite)</h4>

 ## Difference with GTFS HA core (outside of GUI setup)
 Core GTFS uses start + stop, it then determines every option between them and provides the next best option, regardless of the line/route
 - Pro: you receive the first applicable departure time and just have to check the type of transport (bus/tram/etc.)